aiidateam/aiida-website/docs/news/posts/2024-10-18-exploring-aiida-databases.md

     ```

 - You can project back also the total running time (wall time) of the Quantum ESPRESSO calculation (it is in an output node with link label `output_parameters`).
-  For this you need to add a third element to the tuple when looping over `.all()`:
+  For this you need to add a third element to the tuple when looping over `qb.all()`:

     ```python
     qb.append(Dict, with_incoming='qe', edge_filters={'label':'output_parameters'}, project=['attributes.wall_time_seconds'])